Nuitka/Nuitka/Developer_Manual.rst

    - The result is a ``str`` or ``PyStringObject``.
    - We know its length exactly, it's ``10000000000000``.
-   - Can predict every of its elements when subscripted, sliced, etc., if need be, with a function we may create.
+   - Can predict every of its elements when sub-scripted, sliced, etc., if need be, with a function we may create.

 Similar is true for this horrible thing: